-GCSE grade 5 in English and 5 in Religious Studies if studied at GCSE
+GCSE grade 5 in English Language or Literature, and 5 in Religious Studies if studied at GCSE Exam board Edugas and genetic engineering; and medical physics techniques.

-Edugas

 Why study The Applied Science BTEC Level 3?

 This course is ideal for those looking for a medical career.
 As well as getting a qualification in medical science, you will also be experience how science operates in the workplace.
 It will provide you with the knowledge, understanding, technical and employability skills to help you find employment in the applied science sector or to give you entry to a wide range of university courses.
 Practical work will cover a variety of scientific and medical science techniques